jtbgroup/kodi-playlist-card/README.md

 # Playlist-Media-Card

 This card displays the playlist running on the kodi entity.
 The refresh is automatic based on events triggered by the entity.

-This card is intented to be an alternative to an iframe containing chorus
+This card is intented to be an alternative to an iframe containing Chorus.

 | Playlist Audio | Playlist Video